gabriel-joe/ansible-petclinic/README.md

 ### Run for rhel:

-- ansible-playbook playbook-redhat.yml
+- ansible-playbook playbook-rhel.yml

 ### Jenkins configuration

 - ansible-playbook playbook-jenkins-configuration --extra-vars="url_jenkins=${URL}"
+  - URL = Your IP and PORT that jenkins is running

 URL = Your jenkins url

-### Playbooks will install
+### Playbook (debian/rhel) will install/configurate

-- docker
+- Docker
-- run jenkins container
+- Build jenkins container with initial configuration
+- Create dir to bind volume (/var/jenkins_home) in /home/jenkins_home
+- Run Jenkins container
 - User and password to access jenkins - admin/admin

+### Playbook (Jenkins configuration) will configurate

+- Petclinic's Job to be ready to building